EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

-# Liquid Ajax Cart — Ajax carts for Shopify :fire:
+# Liquid Ajax Cart — a JavaScript asset for Shopify :fire:

-Liquid Ajax Cart is a JavaScript asset for Shopify.

 Ajaxifies Shopify cart sections and product forms like a :dark_sunglasses:boss.